danhitchcock/nano_tipper_z/README.md

 Probably not.
 It's most likely the bot was temporarily disconnected.
 If a command is issued while the bot is offline, the command will not be seen.
 If no response is received from the bot after a few minutes, send a message to the bot with the text 'history'.
 If you get a response and the tip isn't in your history, that means it wasn't seen.
 If you don't get a response, the bot is probably still offline.
 Try again in a few minutes.

 ## I found a bug or I have a concern.
 Question Mark?
-Send /u/bbedward a PM on reddit, or post on https://reddit.com/r/banano_reddit_tipper
+Post on https://reddit.com/r/BananoCoin or reach on on the [Discord](https://chat.banano.cc)

 # Error Codes
 If a reddit tip is a reply to a reply, it's better to keep a short message with an error code.